 - Extreme Secrecy.
 The TPP negotiations took place in extreme secrecy.
-No drafts of TPP texts have been released.
-And public input has been drowned out by dominant corporate input; more than 600 corporate advisors are actively working to shape the agreement while the public is being kept in the dark.
+Still no drafts of TPP texts have been released.
+And public input has been drowned out by dominant corporate input; more than 600 corporate advisors have actively worked to shape the agreement while the public is being kept in the dark.

 - Threat to Forests, Wildlife, and Fish.
 While the TPP environment chapter should set strong and binding rules to address conservation challenges like illegal timber and wildlife trade, its rules will likely be too weak to have an impact on the ground and are unlikely to be enforced, rendering the chapter essentially meaningless.
 Read more here.

 - Unfettered Rights to Corporations.
 The TPP will include provisions that give corporations the right to sue a government for unlimited cash compensation -- in private and non-transparent tribunals -- over nearly any law or policy that a corporation alleges will reduce its profits.
 Using similar rules in other free trade agreements, corporations such as Exxon Mobil and Dow Chemical have launched over 600 cases against more than 100 governments.
 Dozens of cases attack common-sense environmental laws and regulations, such as regulations to protect communities and the environment from harmful chemicals or mining practices.
 Read more here about how harmful investment rules included in other trade pacts have led to the attack of climate and environmental policies.